j2labs/quickness/README.md

 ## Formulas

-the /formulas directory is where the logic for deploying brubeck, node.js, tornado or siege. the idea here is that we think in terms of servers and say, "i need a brubeck server" or "i need something to run siege quickly and then go away".
+The `/formulas` directory is where the logic for deploying Brubeck, Node.js, Tornado or Siege.
+The idea here is that we think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".

 ## Final Note